-Click here for the free printable PDF: Spring Story Starter 1
+Click here for the free printable PDF: Environments

 Learning how to “carry” numbers from the ones place to the tens place is hard for kids.
 When you’re learning this skill (used in double digit addition), there’s no such thing as too much practice.
 Here’s one of my series of 3 addition worksheets (for lower grades).